jdcloudcom/en/documentation/Elastic-Compute/JCS-for-Kubernetes/Best-Practices/Deploy-Applications/Deploy-PV.md

     fsType: xfs
       Parameter Description:

-To use JD Cloud Cloud Disk Service as persistent storage in JD Cloud Kubernetes Service, you should specify the plug-in jdcloudElasticBlockStore when the PersistentVolume is defined;
+To use JD Cloud cloud disk as persistent storage in JD Cloud JCS for Kubernetes Service, you should specify the plug-in jdcloudElasticBlockStore when the PersistentVolume is defined;

-volumeID: Specify a Cloud Disk Service ID that provides persistent storage for Kubernetes Services under the same geographical area;
+volumeID: Specify a cloud disk ID that provides persistent storage for JCS for Kubernetes Services under the same geographical area;

 fsType: Specify file system type; currently only ext4 and xfs are supplied;

 Capacity: PV will have specific storage capacity.
 This is set with the capacity attribute of PV.

 PersistentVolume can be attached to the machine in any way supported by the resource provider.
-JD Cloud disk currently supports only ReadWriteOnce --- it can be attached in read/write mode by a single node;
+JD Cloud cloud disk currently supports only ReadWriteOnce --- it can be attached in read/write mode by a single node;

 The visit modes include: